 Laws of Motion For Kids

-In the 1600s in England, Sir Isaac Newton busied himself with trying to explain things that happen on Earth and in nature.
+In the 1600s in England, Sir Isaac Newton was busy trying to explain the things that happen on Earth and in nature.
 He was always asking, “Why?”

 Over the years, Newton’s ideas have been tested over and over.
 Scientists now agree on Newton’s ideas about motion and they have called them Newton’s Three Laws of Motion.